d-oliveros/isomorphine/README.md

 }
 ```

 You can use this context to validate incoming requests.
-Please note, Isomorphine is unobstrusive and comes with no security middleware by default (other than this mechanism).
+Please note, Isomorphine is unobtrusive and comes with no security middleware by default (other than this mechanism).

 You *must* implement your own security mechanism yourself in an earlier middleware stage (using cookies or redis sessions or JWT or w/e):